SS Empire Dunstan: History

 Empire Dunstan was launched on 19 November 1941 and completed in January 1942.
 She was allocated the United Kingdom Official Number 168796 and Code Letters BCWN.
 Her port of registry was Grangemouth and she was placed under the management of Christian Salvesen & Co Ltd, Leith, Midlothian.
-Her crew consisted 32 officers and men, plus seven DEMS gunners.
+Her crew consisted of 32 officers and men, plus seven DEMS gunners.

 Empire Dunstan made her maiden voyage on 30 March 1942, when she joined Convoy EN 65, which departed from Methil, Fife that day and arrived at Oban, Argyllshire on 1 April.
 She left the convoy at Loch Ewe and joined Convoy On 82, which had departed from Liverpool, Lancashire on 2 April and arrived at Halifax, Nova Scotia, Canada on 18 April.
 Her destination was St. John's, Newfoundland where she arrived on 14 April.
 She departed from St. John's on 25 April as a member of Convoy CL 27, which arrived at Halifax on 28 April.
 Empire Dunstan departed two days later with Convoy XB 15, which arrived at Boston, Massachusetts, United States on 2 May.
 She left the convoy at Saint John, New Brunswick, arriving that day.
 She departed from St. John on 13 May and joined Convoy BX 16, which had departed from Boston that day and arrived at Halifax on 14 May.
 Laden with a cargo of flour, she departed on 24 May as a member of Convoy HX 191, which arrived at Liverpool on 6 June.
 She left the convoy at the Clyde, arriving on 5 June.

 Empire Dunstan departed from the Clyde on 16 June to join Convoy ON 104, which had departed from Liverpool that day and arrived at Boston on 2 July.
 She left the convoy at Halifax, on 2 July and then joined Convoy HS 21, which departed on 5 July and arrived at Sydney, Cape Breton, Nova Scotia, two days later.
 She then joined Convoy SQ 18, which departed on 10 July and arrived at Father Point, Quebec on 13 July.
 She left the convoy at Clarke City, Quebec on that day.
 Empire Dunstan sailed a week later to join Convoy QS 19, which had departed from Father Point on 19 July and arrived at Sydney on 22 July.
 Carrying a cargo of woodpulp, she departed two days later with Convoy SC 67, which arrived at Liverpool on 7 August.
 Her destination was London, which was reached by leaving the convoy at Loch Ewe on 6 August and then sailing with Convoy WN 319 to Methil and FS 877 to Southend, Essex, where she arrived on 11 August.